 Canola oil is high in omega 3 fatty acids and linoleic acid to help promote a healthy, shiny coat.
 It is also low in saturated fats, does not contain hexane, and is low in acid compared to conventional oils.
 (Preserved naturally with mixed tocopherols.)

 Chia seeds are an excellent source of the B vitamins thiamine and niacin, as well as of the dietary minerals calcium, iron, magnesium, manganese, phosphorous and zinc.
 Chia is also a good source of riboflavin and folate.

 Chicken is very digestible, a good quality protein source, extremely palatable, and full of essential amino acids.
 We use deboned, inspected chicken with the by-products removed.

 An excellent source of essential fatty acids and omega 6’s to help promote healthy skin and coat.
 Tasty, too!
 We preserve our chicken fat naturally with mixed tocopherols.

 Chickpeas are legumes, just like beans, peas and lentils.
 They are high in protein and fiber and they also contain several key vitamins and minerals that are beneficial to a dog’s health.

-Chlorophyll is the green pigment found in algae and plants, and it’s also a great addition to dogs’ diets.
-This wonder food helps aid digestion, cleanses the blood, freshens breath, boosts the immune system, assists in tissue repair, and the list goes on.
+Chlorophyll is the green pigment found in algae and plants, and it’s also a great addition to dogs’ diets as it aids in digestion.

 A naturally occurring preservative and antioxidant.